Case Study: Energy Optimisation in a Leading Pharmaceutical Manufacturing Company

 Key Findings

-Under‑ and over‑loading: One compressor was consistently under‑loaded during multiple weeks, whereas the other frequently operated at 78–96% loading and at times above 100% of the motor’s rated capacity, indicating overloading and reliability risk.
+Under- and over-loading: One compressor was consistently under-loaded across multiple weeks, while the other frequently operated at 78–96% of rated capacity and at times exceeded 100%, indicating an overloading and reliability risk.

-Carbon footprint visibility: Weekly carbon emissions from the monitored machines were estimated in the range of roughly 25–28 tCO2e, giving the plant a quantitative baseline for future decarbonisation efforts.
+Carbon footprint visibility: Weekly carbon emissions from the monitored machines were estimated at approximately 25–28 tCO₂e, giving the plant a quantitative baseline for future decarbonisation efforts.

-Peak load and chiller behaviour: Current spikes on the chiller (for example, up to 542 A) were linked to increases in site peak load, and events such as frequent chiller motor cycling and phase imbalance were identified as early warning signs requiring corrective action.
+Peak load and chiller behaviour: Current spikes on the chiller (reaching up to 542 A) were linked to increases in site peak load.
+Events such as frequent chiller motor cycling and phase imbalance were identified as early warning signs requiring corrective action.

 By combining continuous monitoring with detailed energy analytics, the project delivered clear, actionable opportunities for optimisation and risk reduction:

-Energy cost optimisation: By shifting load away from the higher‑cost, heavily loaded compressor towards the lower‑cost unit and optimising operating hours, the plant identified a clear path to reduce monthly compressor energy costs.
+Energy cost optimisation: Shifting load away from the higher-cost, heavily utilised compressor toward the lower-cost unit — and optimising operating hours — identified a clear path to reducing monthly compressor energy costs.

-Data-driven decarbonisation: Machine‑level carbon estimates and week‑over‑week variance give a solid baseline to track the impact of future energy and emissions projects.
+Data-driven decarbonisation: Machine-level carbon estimates and week-over-week variance analysis provide a solid, quantified baseline to track the impact of future energy and emissions reduction projects.